rotanen/lemma-info/syntax-explanation.md

       HSV[hue @ Real, sat @ Real, value @ Real]
     ]

-To define a datatype with only one constructor, which uses named fields, a shorthand syntax is available:
+To define a datatype with only one constructor, which uses named fields and has the same name as the type itself, a shorthand syntax is available:

     data Point = [
       x @ Real